Tufts Launchpad | Accelerator

 - The TLA Program will generally fund 4-6 projects each year.

 - Funding is for direct costs only and is not subject to Tufts’ Facilities & Administrative (F&A) Costs on Sponsored Awards: Recovery and Distribution policy.

 Proposed projects should last between 12 to 18 months

-- The PI will lead and oversee the project.
+- The winner will lead and oversee the project.

 - All IP, including background patents, must be assigned to Tufts.